-Inspired by Fete de la Musique (also known as World Music Day), the sixth annual The MASH festival on Sept.
-9 highlighted Wesleyan’s student music scene, with multiple stages on campus featuring everything from a cappella ensembles and soloists to student and faculty bands.
+Inspired by Fête de la Musique (also known as Make Music Day or World Music Day), the seventh annual The MASH festival on Sept.
+8 highlighted Wesleyan’s student music scene, with multiple stages on campus featuring everything from a cappella ensembles and soloists to student and faculty bands.
 The name “MASH” is derived from the idea of a mash-up, since the festival features a mixture of different styles, genres, and musical expressions.

 Stages were set up near Foss Hill, Olin Library, and North College.
 Performers included Baby Jeremy, Beach Juice, Rebecca Roff, Slavei, FieldFare, Jack Canavan-Gosselin, Myles Johnson, Quasimodal, Philippe Bungabong, Lila Lifton, Elias Normal, Cypher, BLOOMSBURY, Iris Sackman, SOUP, Basukes, Mattabesset String Collective, Timmy Turnhim, DJ Shaga, Pinroll, and Powered By 2 DJs.
 Other musicians performed during open mic opportunities.

 The MASH is co-sponsored by the Center for the Arts and the Office of Student Affairs.
 Photos of The MASH are below: (Photos by Claudia Ferrara ’21)